Click to reveal frequently asked questions on a trust deed.

 Would sequestration not be the better option as I don’t think I would need to pay anything to that?

-There are two routes to enter sequestration / bankruptcy in Scotland; the LILA and certificate of sequestration.
-If you are applicable for a LILA it’s not advisable to enter a trust deed.
+There are two routes to enter sequestration / bankruptcy in Scotland; the MAP and certificate of sequestration.
+If you are applicable for a MAP it’s not advisable to enter a trust deed.
 If you’re not sure, give our charity advisors a call on 0800 085 0226.